Quantanalyst/MLeducationalprojects/Reinforcement Learning Folder/README.md

   * Upper Confidence Bound (UCB)
   * Thompson Sampling

+What is **Regret** ?
+An additional means of assessing the algorithms’ performance is through the concept of regret.
+Intuitively, regret is quite simple.
+The algorithm’s regret concerning its action (what k to show) should be as low as possible.
+Simply, regret is the difference between the best performance from a variant so far and the performance from the variant chosen for the current trial t.

 P.S.
 Reinforcement learning is different from A/B testing.
 A/B testing is only for exploration.
 So, during the A/B testing, you're not concerned about exploitation.
 When the exploration is finalized, then the A/B test result will be exploited.
 In other words, in A/B testing, the exploration and exploitation is done separately, which incur a lot of cost.
 On the other hand, reinforcement learning is seeking to optimize exploration and exploitation at the same time and combine the two together.